Abdu1Hak/WRO-2025/README.md

 ```
 If the car is not in a left or right turn, the angle values would still be clamped, and to combat our left steering weakness, the negative angles would be offset by a small amount of -2 to make the car even smoother.

-To prevent the same line from the subsequent line from being detected after a turn has been performed, we wait until both lines are out of sight and update a variable ``` line_released = True ```
+To prevent the same line from being detected after a turn has been performed, we wait until both lines are out of sight after detecting the second line and update a variable ``` line_released = True ```

 ```python
 if turn_just_ended: